jetgrizzly/jetgrizzly/_PRESS-RELEASE.md

 ## Customer Quote ##
   > "I would cry if it wasn't for JetGrizzly"

   > "Ever since I started using JetGrizzly, I never had to worry about grizzlies sitting next to me.
-Now I can watch movies without worrying about my boyfriend's faulty hygiene" -Anonymous happy user
+Now I can watch movies with my boyfriend without having to suffer his faulty hygiene" -Anonymous happy user

 ## Closing and Call to Action ##